awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-sdk-client-api.md

 Add code to start new game sessions on your deployed fleets and make them available to players\.
 There are two options for creating game sessions, depending on whether you are deploying your game in multiple regions or in a single region\.

-**Create a game session using a multi\-region queue\.**
+**Create a game session in a multi\-location queue\.**

 Use [StartGameSessionPlacement](https://docs.aws.amazon.com/gamelift/latest/apireference/API_StartGameSessionPlacement.html) to place a request for a new game session in a queue\.
-To use this feature, you'll need to set up a queue, which determines where \(on which fleets\) the new game session can be placed\.
-A queue processes a game session placement request by trying each possible fleet, in turn, until it finds one with available resources to host the new game session\.
-For more detailed information on queues and how to use them, see  [Design a game session queue](queues-design.md)\.
+To use this feature, create a queue, which determines where GameLift places the new game session\.
+A queue processes a game session placement request by trying each possible fleet until it finds one with available resources to host the new game session\.
+For more detailed information on queues and how to use them, see [Setting up GameLift queues for game session placement](queues-intro.md)\.

 When creating a game session placement, specify the name of the queue to use, a game session name, a maximum number of concurrent players for the game, and an optional set of game properties\.
 You can optionally provide a list of players to automatically join to the game session\.
 If you include player latency data for relevant regions, GameLift uses this information to place the new game session on a fleet that provides the best possible gameplay experience for players\.